AI-Empower-Labs/Studio/Copilot/webapp/README.md

 This directory contains the source code for Chat Copilot's frontend web application.
 The backend web API service component can be found in the [webapi/](../webapi/) directory.

 ## Running the Chat Copilot sample
+### Prerequsites
+Make sure there is a version of AI Empower Labs Studio running and you have access to it, see [docker/minimum](https://github.com/AI-Empower-Labs/Studio/tree/main/docker/minimum)

 To configure and run the full Chat Copilot application, please view the [main instructions](../README.md#instructions).

 # (Under Development)